dancearchitect/Imbibopedia-App/README.md

 <h1>Imbibopedia</h1>

-My app is going to be a cocktail encyclopedia with recipes.
-There will also be a randomize link called "Hit Me!" to render a random cocktail.
+My app is going to be a cocktail encyclopedia with recipes.<br /> There will also be a randomize link called **"Hit Me!"** to render a random cocktail.<br />

 <h3>Software:</h3>